Getty Images for ACM

-"We tried to make our tickets very accessible to fans, we kept the ticket prices low," Eric explains.
+"We tried to make our tickets very accessible to fans, we kept the ticket prices low," Eric told Billboard.com back in February.
 "What we didn't count on was all these big ticket brokers would join our fan club, infiltrate our system, take advantage of our system, and buy up all these tickets.
 Now, at a lot of these buildings that are selling out, there's 500-600 tickets left to sell, and we don't have any of 'em.
 Ticket brokers are [asking] $200, $300, $400 a ticket.
 It penalizes the fans; that was gonna be their pit ticket, their front row ticket."

 That being said, there are also scalpers who are using illegal means to obtain tickets.
 Ticketmaster even provided Eric's managers with data that shows an unknown source was using an automated bot to buy tickets.
 This software, which is illegal in Tennessee, circumvents the security protocols of a website such as Ticketmaster, and allows the user to jump ahead of fans.

 No matter the means, the result is that fans, like one interviewed by WTVF, are left paying $150 for a seat that was intended to be only $40.
 And fans aren't the only ones who are upset.

 "Scalpers piss me off," Eric admits.
 "I've never encountered this in my life, we've never been at this level, and, quite frankly, we were unprepared."